HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 Just about any site that's launched on the Internet will eventually show up in most search engines.
 These engines have "search bot" programs that "crawl" over every Web site they find to collect and gather information that is stored and indexed in the search engine.
 Your site is "found" sooner if there are links to it on other, more established sites.

 What information is stored and indexed for your site depends greatly on how your site is designed and formatted.
-The bots review and evaluate all of the written information on your site and rate the site based on different sets of criteria.
+The bots review and evaluate all of the written information on your site and rate the site based on differet sets of criteria.
 Therefore, it is important that the written content is relative to your business and what you're promoting, and the content is thorough with enough depth to attain a higher rating and be deemed as a "trusted" site.

 Most businesses that rely on search-engine-generated traffic are concerned about where their sites show up when someone searches for any term or phrase related to their business.
 Their goal is to be listed on the first page of the results, or even better, attain the first listing.
 In most cases, this requires vigilance and constant upkeep, especially if a business has a lot of competition with hundreds or thousands of similar sites competing for the same placement.